hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

 # Creating and using static glues

-[TO DO: TBC]
+The SwiftAutomation framework bundle includes an `aeglue` tool for generating static glue files.
+Glues enable you to control "AppleScriptable" applications using human-readable property and method names derived from their built-in terminology resources.

 ## Generating a glue

-The SwiftAutomation framework bundle includes an `aeglue` tool for generating static glue files containing high-level terminology-based APIs.

-To put `aeglue` on your Bash shell's search path, add the following line to your `~/.bash_profile` (modify the path to `SwiftAutomation.framework` as needed):
+To add `aeglue` to your Bash shell's search path, add the following line to your `~/.bash_profile`, replacing `/path/to/` with the directory where the SwiftAutomation framework is located:

-  export $PATH="$PATH:/Library/Frameworks/SwiftAutomation.framework/Resources/bin"
+<pre><code>export $PATH="$PATH:<var>/path/to/</var>SwiftAutomation.framework/Resources/bin"</code></pre>

 To view the `aeglue` tool's full documentation: